 In contrast, a speech in the UK feels more like a roast.
 They will do their best to embarrass you.
 There won’t be a dry eye in the room, because everyone will have tears of laughter.
 Just remember they are laughing with you not at you.

 US couples and bridal parties spend a lot of time figuring out how to make a big entrance to the reception.
 They choose a song or several and practice surprise choreographed dances and event use cold spark fireworks to make it more dramatic.

 The same can not be said about our friends across the pond.
 Their entrances tend to be more casual and relaxed.
 Sometimes UK couples will skip the introduction completely and just mingle with guests during cocktail hour.

 Open bars are a standard when you go to a US wedding.
 You do not have to worry about how many drinks you have had or paying a bill at the end of the night.
 However, in the UK couples will set a cash bar.
 Everyone who wants a drink must pay for it (unless you are part of the close family and friends).
 Sometimes there is courtesy wine available.

 A Cash Bar Has (2) benefits:

-Weddings are wonderful celebrations of love, and we are certain you will enjoy attending or planning a wedding here or there.
+Weddings are wonderful celebrations of love, and we are certain you will enjoy attending or planning a wedding in either country.
 Experiencing different traditions is the best way to expand our horizons as we get to know other cultures.
 We hope you found these facts interesting.
-Feel free to browse helpful articles in our blog and our list of easy to setup DIY event rentals.
+Feel free to browse helpful articles in our blog & our list of easy to setup DIY event rentals.